snikch/jquery.dirtyforms/README.md

 **ignoreClass**: The class applied to elements that you wish to allow the action to be continue even when the form is dirty.

+**choiceContinue**: Set to true from the dialog to indicate to continue execution of the link or button that was clicked or false to cancel.
+Execution of the choice will be deferred until *choiceCommit()* is called.

 **helpers**: An array for helper objects.
 See Helpers below.

 **dialog**: See Dialogs below.